Midburn/midburn-k8s/README.md

 Additionally, you can to use `force_update.sh` to force an update on a specific deployment.

-#### Helm configuration values
+## Helm configuration values

-The default values are at `values.yaml` - these are used in the chart template files
+The default values are at `values.yaml` - these are used in the chart template files (under `templates` directory)

-Each environment adds or overrides with environment specific settings using `values.ENVIRONMENT_NAME.yaml` which is merged with the `values.yaml` file
+Each environment can override these values using `values.ENVIRONMENT_NAME.yaml`

-Automation scripts can also use the `values.ENVIRONMENT_NAME.auto-updated.yaml` file to update values programatically using the `update_yaml.py` script
+Finally, automation scripts write values to `values.ENVIRONMENT_NAME.auto-updated.yaml` using the `update_yaml.py` script

 ## Secrets